The Urban.Us and BMW Mini accelerator focused on urban innovation names its latest cohort – TechCrunch

 -

-ChargeLab: an electric vehicle charging management service for businesses, utilities, individuals, and governments
+ChargeLab: an electric vehicle charging management service for businesses, utilities, individuals and governments.

 -

-CoInspect: a service that automates the entire food safety & quality management workflow for restaurants and food processing facilities.
+CoInspect: a service that automates the entire food safety and quality management workflow for restaurants and food processing facilities.

 -

-Eva: a provider of charging stations for healthcare and emergency responders operating cargo drones and associated vertical take off vehicles.
+Eva: a provider of charging stations for healthcare and emergency responders operating cargo drones and associated vertical take-off vehicles.

 -